-It was moved by Ms. Dunn and seconded by Mr. Zarlingo to authorize the Administrative Officer to sign agreements with North Sound Media, Lamar Transit, National CineMedia, and Bonneville Communications for public health awareness and vaccine advertising.
+It was moved by Mr. Tibbott and seconded by Mr. James to authorize the Administrative Officer to sign agreements with North Sound Media, Lamar Transit, National CineMedia, and Bonneville Communications paid for out of grant funding and forward to the full Board on consent.
 The motion passed unanimously.